 • Have previously received support from the Foundation.

-Applicants seeking Type 1 operating support (to increase financial stability), must:
+Applicants seeking operating support for stabilization (to increase financial stability), must:

 • Document increased demand for services, unexpected reduction in sources of ongoing operating support, or a specific current financial challenge for which a plan is in place to mitigate;

-• Show evidence of completion of an internal process of cost-reduction and/or realistic revenue enhancement analysis focused on core service preservation prior to the request.
+• Show evidence of an internal process focused on core service preservation through seeking cost-reduction and/or realistic revenue enhancement prior to the grant request.

 • Develop a realistic plan for financial stabilization.